The final travel day for Chicago was marked by meeting a ton of interesting people on my journey through the city.

 I’m not surprised it was difficult to locate and/or the results have been tampered with (especially after discovering a misplaced Goddess and the Baker.
 The cafe owner at Bowtruss is a known local character.
 In the summer he was arrested for biting a woman’s finger.
 He also has a penchant for opening independent coffee shops next to Starbucks (a reverse of the Starbucks business model).

 I had to work to find Bowtruss… but it was worth it.
 The last coffee in the city was fantastic.

 There was very little time for lunch.
 Market sushi was really the only quick option that didn’t contain gluten.
 I tried to get to the sushi bar before contamination happened (the tongs get nasty very quickly as people use them to grab everything) and I was at the beginning of the rush.

-People push and shove at the sushi bar so I grabbed a bunch options that weren’t deep fried really quickly without evaluating choices.
+People push and shove at the sushi bar so I grabbed a bunch of options that weren’t deep-fried really quickly without evaluating choices.
 It worked out ok (for a quick 5-minute lunch) even though it was too much food and I made some poor choices.